 Moira Ridge Farms

 At Moira Ridge Farms, home of Cliff Maclean, and Nanuq, his Alaskan Malamute.
 Sadly his wife Heather died in 2016.
-Moira Ridge Farm is a heritage farm which has been in operation for over 150 years; experience a true Old Growth Forest; and explore an alvar complete with fossils and unique flora.
-You can come for an eco tour; visit the wetlands, try fly fishing in the Moira River or just enjoy a walk in the woods.
+Moira Ridge Farm is a heritage farm which has been in operation for over 170 years; experience a true Old Growth Forest; and explore an alvar complete with fossils and unique flora.
+You can come for an eco tour; visit the wetlands, try fly fishing in the Moira River or just enjoy a walk in the woods, where forest bathing has proven beneficial to a number of people over the years

 Heather was an accomplished artist specializing in local scenes and wildlife in oils, acrylics, and water colours.
 Cliff is past chair of the Hastings Stewardship Council, Vice President of the Quinte Chapter of the Ontario Woodlot Association, and a founding member of The Upper Canada Woods Cooperative.
 He invites you to explore the farm and discover the natural diversity of this unique part of the Moira River valley.